jaidev3/SHEIN-Project/README.md

  <br>
- We check the all functionality and layout of the products page <br>

- we added shor functions fonts size colors as same as in <br> original

- website. after that we puted all the data in local storage. so we can <br>

- access the data as well.
+After the home page we created the product page and we did as much functionality as we could.
+We have given a filter named Price in this so that the customer does not face any problem in buying the product according to his choice.
+We also worked on this page too much color layout font lead and the beauty of the page.

  - ## <span style="color:blue"> Cart Page</span>

  ![](https://lh3.googleusercontent.com/-NZ1DL1csD-U/YVmKCB3Cr_I/AAAAAAAAV7Y/DUH0sylFlhsDzPekIivCai7dpj_dEh1iACLcBGAsYHQ/Screenshot%2B%252841%2529.png)

- After that we take all the data from the local storage and <br>
- dynamicaly put the all the data here! <br>
+After this, the data key was taken from the local storage and the cart page was created from the same data so that the customer could get the right product. what he liked.

- Also we take care abot font size color and sixes.
  <hr>
  <br>